 Abstract

 Many researchers hypothesize that climate change will lead to phenological mismatches with negative consequences for those interacting species and their ecological communities; yet, evidence documenting negative impacts on fitness is mixed.
 The most common ecological theory that underlies these studies is the Cushing match-mismatch hypothesis.
 It offers a testable hypothesis that—when combined with a system’s pre-climate change baseline condition—can predict these consequences due to climate change.
-However, currently of studies collect data to provide strong tests of this hypothesis, making it difficult to assess support for this major hypothesis.
-Further, of studies fail to define pre-climate change baselines in their study system, making predictions difficult.
+However, none of the studies we reviewed collected the data required to provide strong tests of this hypothesis, making it difficult to assess support for this major hypothesis.
+Further, 74% of studies fail to define pre-climate change baselines in their study system, making predictions about climate change impacts on consumer fitness difficult.
 To accurately predict the magnitude and prevalence of mismatches due to climate change, relating empirical observations to underlying mechanisms through hypothesis testing will be required.
 By adjusting their study designs, researchers can more rigorously test this hypothesis.
 We highlight how these approaches could rapidly advance our mechanistic understanding and thus allow robust predictions of shifts with continuing climate change.

 Introduction

 Climate change is causing phenological shifts (i.e. changes in the timing of life history events) that vary across species in different functional groups and trophic levels (Thackeray et al. 2016; Ovaskainen et al. 2013; CaraDonna et al. 2014).
 Such species-specific variation in response to climate change has led to changes in the relative timing of key activities (phenological synchrony) among interacting species (Kharouba et al. 2018).
-These changes have caused fitness consequences—often termed ‘phenological mismatch’ (Box 1)—and have influenced ecosystem-level properties in some contexts (Post and Forchhammer 2008; Plard et al. 2014; Doiron et al. 2015; Burkle et al. 2013) but not others (Vatka et al. 2011; Burthe et al. 2012). many theoretical (Bewick et al. 2016; Johansson et al. 2015) and empirical studies (REF) based in single systemswe still have no general ability to predict the outcomes of shifts in phenological synchrony due to climate change.
+These changes have caused fitness consequences—often termed ‘phenological mismatch’ (Box 1)—and have influenced ecosystem-level properties in some contexts (Post and Forchhammer 2008; Plard et al. 2014; Doiron et al. 2015; Burkle et al. 2013) but not others (Vatka et al. 2011; Burthe et al. 2012).
+To date, there is general agreement that predicting phenological mismatches is critical for determining the extent to which pair-wise species interactions, communities, and ecosystem function (e.g. pollination) will be affected by climate change.
+Indeed, many theoretical (Bewick et al. 2016; Johansson et al. 2015) and empirical studies (REF) based in single systems have worked to improve these predictions.
+Yet, we still have no general ability to predict the outcomes of shifts in phenological synchrony due to climate change.

 Here, we argue that much of the difficulty in predicting the consequences of climate change-driven shifts in synchrony is due to a disconnect between ecological theory and current empirical approaches in the phenological mismatch literature.
 Current methodological inconsistencies across studies make it difficult to test the relevant underlying ecological theory in the context of climate change.
 Without better evidence, we cannot attribute variation in findings across studies to species, site, or mechanism.
 Without an understanding of the mechanisms underlying the well-documented patterns in phenological shifts, our ability to make accurate predictions about species’ responses, and species’ interactions, to climate change remains limited (O’Connor et al. 2012; Chmura et al. 2018).

 Here, we focus on the widely-cited Cushing match-mismatch, or trophic mismatch, hypothesis (1974), the most commonly applied hypothesis to consumer-resource interactions in this literature.
 We show how advances could come from direct tests of the hypothesis and clear definitions of baselines, when possible.
-Our aim is not to put forward additional hypotheses about the context in which phenological mismatch will occur, which has been reviewed extensively elsewhere (e.g., Miller-Rushing 2010; Renner and Zohner 2018), but rather to help guide the study of phenological mismatch to develop more robust predictions
+Our aim is not to put forward additional hypotheses about the context in which phenological mismatch will occur, which has been reviewed extensively elsewhere (e.g., Miller-Rushing 2010; Renner and Zohner 2018), but rather to help guide the study of phenological mismatch to develop more robust predictions by reviewing the major competing hypotheses in the literature.